CopernicaMarketingSoftware/Documentation/Yothalot/cpp-output.md

 ```

 ## Member splitsize()
-With member `splitsize()` the size at which the file can be split is returned
+With member `splitsize()` the size (in bytes) at which the file can be
+split is returned.
 You can use it like:
 ```cpp
 /**
  * Create or open an output file